 New Jersey taxpayers have an opportunity to support Farm to School activities in the Garden State through the “Farm to School and School Garden Fund.”
-This “check-off” can be found on Line 64, number 19, on the 2017 New Jersey State income tax form.
+This “check-off” can be found on Lines 70-72, number 19, on the 2018 New Jersey State income tax form.

 This fund was established to allow taxpayers to donate a portion of their tax refund or make a contribution to help establish school gardens and purchase equipment and educational materials to promote students' consumption of local produce.